nikiimisal/Jenkins/README.md

 >Earlier, whenever I practiced or ran this project, I had to make changes manually using commands.
 But at this point you only save that changes, & you can directly go to the Jenkins server and click **“Build”** — the issue should be resolved.
 >From here on in future, the system will continue to undergo changes, so make sure to stay updated.

+12. Hers is done . now check build process is succesfully proceed

 ## 🧰 Troubleshooting